Matthew-Maher/Notes-App/README.md

 # Notes-App
 **Team Project – Summer 2025**

 **Authors:** Matthew Maher, Jack Williams, and Mahatab Hussain

 ### Overview
 A mobile notes and sketching application built with React Native, Expo, and Skia.
-This application allows for navigation through multiple note pages and a toolbox for user controls.
 Our app integrates with Google Gemini to analyze user notes/ drawings.
 Gemini offers meaningful insight into the current page's sketched content.

 This project was developed as a collaborative learning experience to strengthen skills in full-stack development, React/TypeScript, UI/UX design, and AI integration.